-Another fellow, one of eight people on the thread, was especially articulate in attitude unbefitting of anyone following Christ.
+Another fellow, one of eight people on the thread, was especially articulate in an attitude unbefitting of anyone following Christ.
 What are the chances that this guy amounts to being a red herring?
-Do his comments speak from the sure place of walking with God or does it speak more of being rattled about a belief-in-a-belief being questioned, wherein his only reassurance is empty philosophical rhetoric?
+Do his comments speak from the sure place of walking with God, or does it speak more of being rattled about a belief-in-a-belief being questioned, wherein his only reassurance is empty philosophical rhetoric?

 These are just two examples of poor attitude evident throughout the discussion thread.
 Of all content thrown around 10 percent was insulting in nature…

-Can we thus see, the ideal of “inerrancy” feeds both arrogance and insecurity, which gives way to evil, meanness and outrage.
-What NT personage can we point to who struck out at others like this last fellow or who spouted tons of texts that have nothing to do with the subject other than having been twisted to support a philosophical ideal?
+Can we thus see, the ideal of “inerrancy” feeds both arrogance and insecurity, which gives way to evil, meanness, and outrage.
+What NT personage can we point to who struck out at others like this last fellow, or who spouted tons of texts that have nothing to do with the subject other than having been twisted to support a philosophical ideal?
 I believe that the falseness of the “inerrancy” belief directly feeds both pathologies (arrogance and insecurity).
 When one is sure or they are convicted that something is so—because God gave them that understanding, rather than beliefs in a belief—they do not in turn try and manipulate or badger others.
 Neither do they lash out at people who do not agree and conform to their ideals.
 Mr. Corral is an extremely poor advocate of the “inerrancy” ideal.
-Yet, out of eight people in this FB thread he was the second to be not only condescending, but evil in his conduct.
+Yet, out of eight people in this FB thread, he was the second to be not only condescending, but evil in his conduct.
 If something is actually right and true, does one need to defend it by being rotten?
-This is to me the greatest indicator that the ideal inerrancy is a fraud.
-It is only a human invention that must be protected at all cost rather than an eternal truth that axiomatically stands on its own because it is true.
+This is to me the greatest indicator that the ideal “inerrancy” is a fraud.
+It is only a human invention that must be protected at all cost, rather than an eternal truth that axiomatically stands on its own because it is true.
 No one needs convincing about gravity.

 No. 2 – How does one go about proving that “inerrancy” isn’t just a meaningless, arbitrary ideal?

-Numerous times, throughout the 27,000 words being shared, I asked the question, “why does the Bible have to be inerrant?”
+Numerous times, throughout the 27,000 words being shared, I asked the question, “Why does the Bible have to be inerrant?”
 No one answered this question with any level of substance.
 At that point I knew these FB folks were well short of revelation—or God-caused understanding that the concept of “inerrancy” was true and necessary…

-One of the key indicators for me, as to whether something is ultimately necessary or true shows itself in how folks live life and how they interact with others given that to which they cling.
-People do not fight over something that is self evident, axiomatic or obviously true: up hill is only one way, gravity is unavoidable, or light reveals depth and texture…
+One of the key indicators for me as to whether something is ultimately necessary or true shows itself in how folks live life and how they interact with others given that to which they cling.
+People do not fight over something that is self evident, axiomatic, or obviously true: up hill is only one way, gravity is unavoidable, or light reveals depth and texture…

 There is an authority in what God is doing, whether it is through someone or to someone.
-Religion, philosophy and so called “orthodoxy” cannot replicate such.
-It was noted of Jesus that He taught with “authority” not as the Jewish scribes and teachers, see: Matt.
+Religion, philosophy, and so called “orthodoxy” cannot replicate such.
+It was noted of Jesus that He taught with “authority,” not as the Jewish scribes and teachers; see: Matt.
 7:29.
 Jesus could deal with questions that challenged what He said.
 Jesus could also handle people not accepting His teaching without badmouthing them or reacting, see: Matt.
 19:22.
 Religion and apologetics, on the other hand, demand compliance, conformity, and agreement.
 You cannot talk to an “inerrancy” advocate without them trying to force you to concede or agree with their “superior” truth.

-The contention, manipulation and twisting of what you say in disagreeing with their view is ubiquitous with folks who accept and pedal the traditions of men—such as “inerrancy”.
+The contention, manipulation, and twisting of what you say in disagreeing with their view is ubiquitous with folks who accept and pedal the traditions of men—such as “inerrancy”.
 This is as true with today’s Fundamentalists and Evangelicals as it was when Jesus had to deal with Pharisees and Sadducees.
 There is a sureness of what God shows us over and against the ginned up confident put mental assent toward a belief-in-a-belief that is supposed to assure us.
 There is an arrogance and mob mentality intrinsic to religion: “inerrancy” notwithstanding.
 There is a difference between the conviction of God and the sincerity of religion.
-One is the grace in which we stand, the other is works that we work to keep our minds assured.
+One is the grace in which we stand; the other is works that we work to keep our minds assured.

 This is why I drew note to the attitudes and actions of “inerrancy” folk in the first point.
 I have not seen or dialoged with an “inerrancy” advocate who at some point becomes just like the Pharisee.
-They badger, scheme and manipulate in order to achieve compliance and conformity of all.
+They badger, scheme, and manipulate in order to achieve compliance and conformity of all.
 This is when I know that the traditions of men are leading instead of the conviction of God.

 Then we can look to see if “inerrancy” makes a “better” believer.
 How does this ideal facilitate a believer’s relationship with Christ?
 Are they filled with grace or rancor?
-Is there an unavoidable and undeniable reality and essence in their life or is their life marked by guilt, duty, compulsion, and rightness—not to be confused with righteousness?
+Is there an unavoidable and undeniable reality and essence in their life, or is their life marked by guilt, duty, compulsion, and rightness—not to be confused with righteousness?

-The problem for the “inerrancy” folks is that their belief in this ideal is tied to a litany of other presuppositions and conclusions, where if “inerrancy” is threatened, questioned or nullified an entire house of cards comes down right following.
+The problem for the “inerrancy” folks is that their belief in this ideal is tied to a litany of other presuppositions and conclusions where if “inerrancy” is threatened, questioned, or nullified, an entire house of cards comes down, right following.
 Unfortunately, “inerrancy” is the basis of faith, not God.
 “Inerrancy” is the resting place of many religious people, not God.
-The book is where everything begins and ends for the “inerrancy” mob. “inerrancy” is a stealthy cover for the fact that it’s believer has no relationship with Christ, while they claim they do.
+The book is where everything begins and ends for the “inerrancy” mob.
+“Inerrancy” is a stealthy cover for the fact that its believer has no relationship with Christ, while they claim they do.